monsoonmaelstrom/book2/book2.md

 I ensure there’s not too much power flowing through me and nod.

 It’s the reverse of yesterday, and I’m just a passive participant as Davy moves energy though me, and my body pulls in more to replace what he’s moving out of me, into himself, and then pushing back into our surroundings.
 It’s almost a perfect loop, but it hurts.
+A lot.
 It feels like I imagine having boiling liquid pumped through my veins would feel, and I move my mind further away from my body.

 I don’t know how long it’s been—it feels like forever, but I really don’t know—when I hear the screaming start.
 I’m not sure who’s screaming.
 But someone.
 Not me, I think.
 I can’t deal with it though because keeping the flow of power limited and the pain from overwhelming me is taking all of my focus.